revilowaldow/BITC/Sessions/2025/05 04 - Session 43.5 - Oliver One Shot.md

 ### _The Vault & The Clues_

 **The Vault of Infusions** shows no signs of brute force entry.
-Security is intact with a constant guard from the Helviti who records all individuals who .
+Security is intact with a constant guard from the Helviti who records all individuals who accessed the vault.
 But:

-- **Arcana Check**: A small vial has been abandoned near the vault.
+- **Arcana Check**: A small vial has been abandoned near the vault, it contains a tiny amount of invisibility potion, someone has snuck into the vault.
 - **Investigation**: A stray speck of a strange, iridescent flour—common in **Chef Ezzar's "Cloud Bread" technique**.
-- **Footprints**: Traces of spice dust lead through a **service corridor**, connecting to the contestants’ lounge and kitchens.
+- **Footprints**: Traces of spice dust lead through a service corridor, connecting to the contestants’ lounge and kitchens.

 The party discover the **contestants’ personal ingredients** are stored in sealed lockers—one locker is tampered with.